Study in Grey

 There was an inherent tyranny that I was experiencing with the imitation of nature.
 Representational landscape painting involves the creation of illusion, for which I would devote a lot of time and energy, when what I most enjoyed was the discovery of colours that I was seeing for the first time.
 I loved to nail that particular colour chord of moving water or, capture the grey, mustard coloured grasses in a meadow on a November day.
 Another thing that I valued was the subject matter itself. creating the illusions of my subject matter perhaps let the viewer know what I cared about but it did not sufficiently express how I felt.

-Currently I am living and working in Victoria, British Columbia.
+Currently I live and work in Victoria, British Columbia.
 We are right in the centre of town and although I was attracted to BC for her great forests, it has been the physical re-orientation of my surroundings that has informed my painting during the first few months.
 A geographical move requires the development of new knowledge in direction, atmosphere, weather patterns, human patterns, the new nature of light and shadow etc., The emerging abstract work is an evolving response to these changes.

 I have not been working in a vacuum.
 Prior to arriving in Victoria I engaged the mentorship of Bill Porteous for a new orientation to work in abstraction.
 My online sessions with Bill have provided me with a means to systematically discover motifs and methods that best reflect the visual language I am facilitating.
 It feels right to be delving deeply into these discoveries.